CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_manager/README.md

 In short, this Lambda indirectly invokes a Jenkins pipeline that will either _create_ or _destroy_ the CCW Pipeline instance for the current `env`, thus ensuring the CCW Pipeline instance is only running when there is data queued up for load into that `env`.
-As a side effect of using Terraform to do this management, the `pipeline` Terraservice will be _continuously deployed_ whenever the CCW Pipeline instance needs to start or stop.
+As a side effect of using Terraform to do this management, the `pipeline` Terraservice will be _deployed_ whenever the CCW Pipeline instance needs to start or stop.

 Note that the branch from which this Lambda/module was deployed from remains consistent, such that whatever branch this module was deployed from will be the branch variant of the